Welcome

 kykNET SILWERSKERM AWARDS FOR FILM AND TELEVISION

-The Silwerskerm Awards for Film and Television have branched out into two prestigious prize-giving events honouring outstanding achievements, both behind and in front of the camera, in 50 award categories.
-The events are respectively hosted at The Bay Hotel and the CTICC on Saturday 31 August, and the glamorous evening awards ceremony is to be broadcast on kykNET.
+The Silwerskerm Awards for Film and Television have expanded into two prestigious prize-giving ceremonies, honouring outstanding achievements – both behind and in front of the camera – across 45 award categories.
+Both events will take place in Cape Town on 23 August: the first on Saturday morning at The Bay Hotel, and the second on Saturday evening at the CTICC.
+The glamorous evening awards ceremony at the CTICC will be broadcast on kykNET.

 Silwerskerm team